GoodbyteCo/Letterboxd-Watchlist-Picker/README.md

 Enter the username of the list creator, followed by a <kbd>/</kbd> and the list title.
 For example, you would search through [this list](https://letterboxd.com/jack/list/its-someones-favorite-movie/), by entering: `jack/its-someones-favorite-movie` ([see it in action on Watchlist Picker](https://watchlistpicker.com/?u=jack/its-someones-favorite-movie)).
 If you want to just copy the text straight out of the URL, `jack/list/its-someones-favorite-movie` will work too.

 #### Can I get a film from an actor's filmography?
 Yes, enter `actor` followed by a <kbd>/</kbd> then the actor's slug.
-So for example, if you wanted a Brad Pitt film, you would enter `actor/brad-pitt`
+So for example, if you wanted a Brad Pitt film, you would enter `actor/brad-pitt`.

 #### Can I get a film from an directors's filmography?
-Yes, enter `director` followed by a <kbd>/</kbd> then the actor's slug.
-So for example, if you wanted a Brad Pitt film, you would enter `director/shaka-king`
+Yes, enter `director` followed by a <kbd>/</kbd> then the director's slug.
+So for example, if you wanted a Miranda July film, you would enter `director/miranda-july`.

 #### How do I search multiple lists at once?
 Enter all of the lists and usernames into the search bar, separated by a space or comma.